barbarer/py4e-int/_sources/inheritance/Exercises.rst

    What phrases represent inheritance?

-.. mchoice:: Exercises_inheritance_mc7
+.. mchoice:: Exercises_inheritance_mc7_v2
    :practice: T
-   :answer_a: class Parent(Child)
+   :answer_a: parent().method
-   :answer_b: class Child(Parent)
+   :answer_b: parent.method
-   :answer_c: super()
+   :answer_c: super().method
-   :answer_d: __init__
+   :answer_d: super.method
    :correct: c
-   :feedback_a: Try again!
+   :feedback_a: Do not use parent.
-   :feedback_b: Try again!
+   :feedback_b: Do not use parent.
+Do use ().
    :feedback_c: Correct!
-Use super() to call parent class methods or constructors.
+Use super().method to call parent class methods.
-   :feedback_d: Try again!
+   :feedback_d: You need the ()

-   How does the child class or subclass call methods and constructors from the parent class or superclass?
+   How do you call a method in a parent class?

 .. mchoice:: Exercises_inheritance_mc8